utah-data-mining-spring23/utah-data-mining-spring23.github.io/_assignments/exams.md

 There will be two in-person tests (mid-term and end-term), each covering roughly half the material in class.
 Attendence is mandatory.
 They will be open notes; you can bring 1 sheet of paper (front and back).
 No computers or calculators will be allowed.
 Exams make up  **20% of the final grade**.

+_No exam may be taken at a different time for any reason other than a medical emergency or conflict with another exam, and documentation may be required._

 ## Grading